Jan0707/phpstan-prophecy/readme.md

 $instance = $prophecy->reveal();
 ```

-It will help PHPStan to understand that the `$instance` variable is indeed an instance of `SomeClass`.
+It will help PHPStan to understand that the `$instance` variable is indeed an instance of `SomeModel`.

 ### Method Predictions